complete-dope/complete-dope.github.io/_posts/2025-02-28-Learning-Hardware.md

 Esp32 : One of the most popular microcontroller that is inbuilt with bluetooth and wifi card !
 ATmega328P : Microcontroller that is used in Arduino UNO

-GPIO  : general purpose input output
+GPIO  : general purpose input output ( can act as input or output pin, depending on the code and its usage )

 `What is a firmware ? `
 Firmware is a low level control over hardware , directly written in the hardware RAM, to the memory ( embedded in metal ) kinda like a kernel that manages / controls the microcontroller